dongtandung2001/Doc-Agent/backend/README.md

 This will start:
 - Gateway on :8080
 - Codebase service on :9001
-- DocGen worker on :9003
+- DocGen worker (no exposed port - background worker)
 - Database service on :9002
 - PostgreSQL on :5432